Privacy policy

 Electronic contact

-Whenever email addresses are collected, any future use for marketing will be identified, and the provision of the address made optional (opt in).
+Whenever email addresses are collected, any future use for marketing will be identified, and the provision of the address made optional (opt-in).

 Keeping individual’s data up to date